Privacy-enhanced video

 A. Edgcomb, F. Vahid.
 MNFL: The Monitoring and Notification Flow Language for Assistive Monitoring, ACM SIGHIT International Health Informatics Symposium (IHI), 2012.

 A. Edgcomb, F. Vahid.
-Feature Extractors for Integration of Cameras and Sensors during End-User Programming of Assistive Monitoring Systems, Wireless Health, 2011.
+Feature Extractors for Integration of Cameras and Sensors during End-User Programming of Assistive Monitoring Systems, Wireless Health, 2011, 2 pages.

 Links to some of the above papers can be found at Professor Vahid's publications page.